Private preview

 • How long does main line leak detection take?

 A standard residential main line inspection takes between one and two hours from arrival to written report.
-This includes the meter check, pipe route confirmation, acoustic correlation, and surface marking.
+This includes the meter check, pipe route confirmation, acoustic listening, and surface marking.
 If tracer gas confirmation is required, allow an additional 30–45 minutes.

 • My plumber said they can't find the leak without digging.
 Can you do better?